 5 Keys to Successfully Managing Your Personal Finances

-Wouldn’t it be nice if there was a magic formula or one easy trick that made it so you never had to worry about money again?
-If you’re tired of constantly being stressed out about money, then maybe it’s time to get a hold on your personal finances.
+Wouldn’t it be nice if there were a magic formula or simple trick that allowed you to never have to worry about money or manage your finances again?

-Once you have written down your financial goals, you need to prioritize them.
-This ensures that you are paying attention to the ones that are most important to you.
-You can also list them in the order you want to achieve them, but remember for a long-term goal like saving for retirement, you should be working towards it while also working on your other goals.
+Once you have written down your financial goals, prioritize them.
+This ensures that you are paying the most attention to the ones that are of the highest importance to you.
+You can also list them in the order you want to achieve them, but a long-term goal like saving for retirement requires you to work towards it while also working on your other goals.

-Below are some tips on how to identify your financial goals:
+Below are some tips on how to get clear on your financial goals:

-- Start by setting long-term goals like getting out of debt, buying a home, or retiring early.
+- Set long-term goals like getting out of debt, buying a home, or retiring early.
 These goals are separate from your short-term goals.

-- Set short-term goals, like following a budget, decreasing your spending, or not using your credit cards.
+- Set short-term goals, like following a budget, decreasing your spending, paying down or not using your credit cards.

 - Prioritize your goals to help you create a financial plan.

 A financial plan is absolutely essential in helping you reach your financial goals.
-The plan should have multiple steps.
-A sample plan would include getting control of your budget, creating a spending plan, then getting out of debt.
+The plan should have multiple steps or milestones.
+A sample plan might include creating a monthly budget and spending plan, then getting out of debt.

-Once you’ve accomplished these three things, you’ve freed up some major cash, and the money you free up from your debt payments can be used to reaching these goals.
+Once you’ve accomplished these three things and have followed through on your new plan for a few months, you may find that you have extra cash, and the money you free up from your debt payments can be used to reach your next round of goals.

-At this point, you should decide what priorities are the most important to you.
-Keep steadily working toward your long-term retirement goals, but also start to focus on the most important goals you have set for yourself.
+Again, it's key to decide what priorities are most important to you.
+Keep steadily working toward your long-term retirement goals, but also start to focus on the most important near-term goals you have set for yourself.
 Do you want to take an extravagant trip?
 Start investing?
 Buy a home or build your own business?
 These are all things to consider when deciding on your next step.

 Your goals, along with an emergency fund, will help you stop making financial decisions based on fear and help you get control of your situation.